lamharrison/NER-and-Linking-of-Ancient-and-Historic-Places/README.md

 ## Getting the Source

-Include a link to your GitHub repository (you have no idea how people will find your code), and also a summary of how to clone.

 This project is [hosted on GitHub](https://github.com/lamharrison/NER-and-Linking-of-Ancient-and-Historic-Places.git).
 You can clone this project directly using this command:

 ```